“I always tell you how I don’t need you but please, please, don’t leave me.” – Pink

 Is it they can make more money?
 Yes, some of the larger firms will increase salaries based on the fact that a 3 percent raise and a holiday party once a year does not really earn their loyalty.
 It seems that everyone is feeding off the same table and just stealing from each other than doing legitimate training programs and then, oh I don’t know, maybe promoting them?
 Or, perhaps giving them better raises by sharing the wealth a little bit since they were the ones that were driving billables for their organization?

 I know many companies, some of whom I worked for, that have so-called “management training programs,” but in reality, they all are smoke-and-mirrors.
-People work diligently toward a Golden Carrot that is always just out of reach until they burn out, realizing that traveling 48 weeks a year was not as glamorous as they thought.
+People work diligently toward a Golden Carrot that is always just out of reach until they burn out, realizing that traveling 48 weeks a year is not as glamorous as they thought.

 Three years in and they’re still doing the grind, while their pals that went to that “other company” are making more than they are and actually in a healthy relationship (and not with an airline company).